Daily Jobs › Project Management

 The most crucial factor is typically the one that contributes the most to the overall problem or issue.
 In most cases, this will probably be quite obvious.
 However, sometimes it may take time to determine which factor has caused the issue.
 In these cases, you can use the Pareto principle to help guide your analysis.
 The principle states that for most events, approximately 80% of the effects come from just 20% of the causes.
 This means that for many problems, most of the impact comes from a small number of contributing factors.

-Applying this principle to root cause analysis can help you focus your attention on the factors with the biggest impact.
-This will be especially useful when dealing with a complex problem with many different contributing factors, but you have limited time or resources at your disposal.
+Applying this principle to root cause analysis will be especially useful when dealing with a complex problem with many different contributing factors, but you have limited time or resources at your disposal.

 Failure Mode and Effect Analysis

 Another potential approach is Failure Mode and Effect Analysis (FMEA), a tool used to identify possible failures in a system or process and determine the impact of those failures.
-This approach can also be used to develop corrective actions to prevent or mitigate the effects of the failures.
+You can use this approach to develop corrective actions to prevent or mitigate the effects of the failures.

 FMEA is typically performed during the design phase of a project, but it can also be used after a problem has occurred to help identify the root cause.
 When used in an investigation, FMEA can help identify all potential causes of a problem so that they can be explored further.